 Plush versions of Milky and Pinky were released by Takara in Japan.
 They were sold for 2,800 yen each.
 The Land of Close Friends was a line of 10 different small animals (the size of babies Lily and Popo).
 They costed between 480 and 680 yens each.

-More My Little Pony
+My Little Pony G1 Essentials

 This unofficial MLP guide to the first generation of My Little Pony (known as G1) was created by Summer Hayes.
 The book provides everything a collector needs to identify G1 ponies and their accessories, and understand their value.
-The guide contains large, full colour photos of every pony, playset and accessory released in the US (and in some cases in other countries) in the 1980s and 1990s.
+The guide contains large, full color photos of every pony, playset and accessory released in the US (and in some cases in other countries) in the 1980s and 1990s.